HemoCell Getting Started

 Case output folder

-A HemoCell case produces multiple types of output.
+A HemoCell case produces multiple types of output by default.
 The simplest is the csv output which consists of all the information about cells in csv files.
-To merge the csv files into a single one per time-step you can use the script hemocell/scripts/CellInfoMergeCSV.sh in the tmp directory.
-This will generate them for you.
+On older HemoCell versions you might want to merge the csv files into a single one per time-step with the script hemocell/scripts/CellInfoMergeCSV.sh in the tmp directory.
+Note: HemoCell now does this automatically.

-The more detailed output on both the fluid field and particle field is stored in hdf5 format.
-We recommend using the XDMF format to make these readable for Paraview .
-To generate *.xmf files run the hemocell/scripts/batchPostProcess.sh script.
+The more detailed output on both the fluid field and particle field is stored in compressed hdf5 format.
+We recommend using the XDMF format to make these readable for visualization tools such as Paraview .
+To generate *.xmf files run the hemocell/scripts/batchPostProcess.sh script, e.g. from the folder of a case:

 Resuming from a checkpoint